gitpl-github/AzTerraform/README.md

 #### terraform destroy
 The terraform destroy command is used to destroy and delete all resources managed by Terraform based on your configuration.

+### terraform destroy -target=resource_type.resource_name
+To destroy only one resource from our infrastructure

 # Creating Azure Pipeline for Automaticully deploy resources

 ## Prerequisites